 20J.
-Waiver of Rights by Retirees
+Waiver Of Rights By Retirees

-Retirees who waive their rights to insurance benefits are ineligible for future reenrollment for benefits.
+Retirees who waive their rights to insurance benefits are ineligible for future re-

 20K.
-Change in Family Status Notification
+Change In Family Status Notification

 It is the unit member's and retiree's responsibility to notify the District, via U.S. Certified Mail, of family status changes which may affect insurance coverage.
 Failure to notify the District of these changes shall cause the unit member or retiree to be responsible for the cost of the insurance coverage for any period of time from the change thereafter.